Hemp Reinforced Polypropylene Composites For the Automotive Industry

 - Calcium carbonate – It modifies thermal properties.

 These fillers have their downsides since they are obtained from mining, an energy-intensive process.
 Furthermore, energy used in mining comes from the burning of fossil fuels which accounts for 4% to 7% of global greenhouse gas emissions.
-Lastly, talc and calcium carbonate contains asbestos and crystalline silica, respectively, which are both carcinogenic.
+Lastly, talc and calcium carbonate contain asbestos and crystalline silica, respectively, which are both carcinogenic.
 Prolonged exposure to them is detrimental to human health.